JeremiahKaren/35percent.github.io/_posts/2017-06-18-a-signal-embarrassment-southwark-pays-for-lost-affordable-housing-contribution.md

 ###Southwark's claim###

 The essence of Southwark's claim is all the allegations is that the part-buy/part-let affordable housing,
-was imprperly __'stair-cased out'__ ie passed into full ownership and thus onto the open market, in an implausibly short length of time.
-The usual period 21 years, acording to approved Homes and Communities Agency leases.
-In the Signal House court papers Southwark aalge that three of the properties were s
+was improperly __'stair-cased out'__ ie passed into full ownership and thus onto the open market, in an implausibly short length of time.
+The usual period is 21 years, acording to approved Homes and Communities Agency leases.
+In the Signal House court papers Southwark allege that three of the properties were __'stair-cased  out'__ in 2 days, two in 3 days, one in 4 days and another in 7 days.

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.